 The Company Board of Directors has established the Risk Management & Compliance Committee to integrate overall risk control for the Company and Group companies, setting in place a structure that defines its functions and authority, as well as clarifies its roles and responsibilities.
 Under the committee's leadership, the Company and Group companies address risks in their particular areas by setting rules and guidelines, holding workshops and preparing and distributing manuals.
 To deal with additional risks that materialize, Nagase is also working to develop a system that designates the departments responsible for rapid response, ensures speedy and appropriate communications within the Group should an incident arise, and handles emergencies.

 To upgrade and maintain its compliance structure, the Company established the Risk Management & Compliance Committee and a basic compliance policy, and uses regular workshops and other initiatives to ensure that corporate activities are strictly in line with the Nagase Group Code of Conduct.
 Should employees of Nagase or its Group companies become aware of legal or other compliance issues, they report to the Risk Management & Compliance Committee, which immediately reports to Audit & Supervisory Board Members.
 In addition, the Company has introduced an internal reporting system where employees and others can report or discuss issues directly.

-The Company ensures fairness in business with Group companies through specific articles of operational standards, requiring Group companies to seek the approval of or notify the Company before making decisions and providing in principle for the dispatch of Company executives.
+The Company ensures fairness in business with Group companies through specific articles of operational standards, requiring Group companies to seek the approval of or notify the Company after making decisions and providing in principle for the dispatch of Company executives.

 In creating clear targets based on the medium-term management plan and annual budget system, Nagase implements budget and performance control at the Company and Group companies.
 In order to increase the reliability of financial reporting, the Company documents, evaluates and improves its overall internal control system and the process for preparing financial statements, based on the Financial Instruments and Exchange Law.